Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

 1. Write about something that scares you.

 3. Write about a time when you felt grouchy.
-Explain why you felt that way and how you were able to feel better.

 6. Explain the differences plus similarities between chapter books and picture books.

 7. Compare and contrast third grade to another grade.

 8. Explain how you help out at home.